haihala/whoops-all-grapplers/docs/1. Projects/Design thoughts.md

 - Spam has a cost or timing has a reward
 - Spam leads to a different action

-# Crouching
+# Attack heights
-- Can you low-profile moves?
+- Overhead
-- How does crouch-blocking work?
+	- high that hits crouching
-	- Maybe you can't crouch block and the meta is to jump sweeps and duck highs
+	- some faster ones are duckable by the smaller characters
-		- This contradicts the varying character sizes
+- Mid
-		- Contradiction isn't as bad if it's just insentivized but not mandatory, if you can low block but moves are usually safe-ish and jumping over leads to easy punishes
+- Low

 # Items
 Favor items over universals